saibotlive/simple-todo-app/README.md

-# Simple Todo List App
+# Simple To Do List App

-A Todo List application built with React, Redux, TypeScript, Material UI, and Tailwind CSS.
+A To-do List application built with React, Redux, TypeScript, Material UI, and Tailwind CSS.
 This application allows users to add, edit, delete, and toggle todos.

 ## Features